matecky/NewPipe-Legacy-Revo/README.md

 [<img src="fastlane/metadata/android/en-US/images/tenInchScreenshots/shot_12.png" width=405>](fastlane/metadata/android/en-US/images/tenInchScreenshots/shot_12.png)

 ## Description
- This repository contains old preunified v0.19.8 & unified v0.21.2 of [NewPipeLegacy](https://github.com/TeamNewPipe/NewPipe-legacy/releases/tag/v0.19.8) with up-to-date [NewPipeExtractor](https://github.com/ShareASmile/NewPipeExtractor/tree/new-legacy) dependency.
+ This repository contains updated preunified [NewPipeLegacy-v0.19.8](https://github.com/TeamNewPipe/NewPipe-legacy/tag/v0.19.8) & revived unified v0.21.2 of [tossj fork of NewPipeLegacy](https://github.com/tossj/NewPipe-legacy/tree/update-newpipe-extractor-0.21.1)) with updated [NewPipeExtractor for Legacy Devices](https://github.com/ShareASmile/NewPipeExtractor) dependency.

 The application itself heavily relies on the extractor component which is responsible for proper parsing of various video/audio streams, including Youtube site.
-The old NewPipe Legacy version 0.19.8 depends on old extractor version which is practically deprecated and can't handle current Youtube (and similar?) streams,thus rendering the application useless for daily use.
+The old NewPipe Legacy version 0.19.8 depends on old extractor version which is practically deprecated and can't handle current Youtube (and similar?) streams, thus rendering the application useless for daily use.

-NewPipe Legacy version 0.19.9+ in this repository uses the updated version of NewPipeExtractor for legacy devices and resolves the forementioned issue, thus making it possible to use old NewPipe Legacy version 0.19.8 with some bug fixes & features added along with updated extractor version.
+NewPipe Legacy version 0.19.8+ in this repository uses the updated version of NewPipeExtractor for legacy devices and resolves the forementioned issue, thus making it possible to use old NewPipe Legacy updated version 0.19.8 with bug fixes, features & support for SoundCloud, Bandcamp, media.ccc.de sites added for legacy devices along with updated extractor version.
+However v0.21.2+ is also available with Unified Player in toss branch.
+APK's for legacy devices on Ice Cream Sandwich (Android 4.0.1 – 4.0.4) has been available from Releases, but it has a very basic support, can be buggy.

 You don't need a YouTube account to use NewPipe, it is a copylefted libre software.

 ## Motivation